-We have 10 positions for volunteers to help serve lunch, 4-5 on the line serving food on to the trays and 5-6 to help take trays out to the residents/guests.
-When not serving food, please help in cleaning up and getting ready for the next group.
+We have 6 positions for volunteers to help serve lunch, 3-4 on the line serving food on to the trays and 2-3 to assist in the dining hall area.
+When not serving food, please help with cleaning up and getting ready for the next group.

-Dinner Serving: 3:45 PM - 7:00 PM
+Dinner Serving: 3:30 PM - 6:00 PM

-We have 10 positions for volunteers to help serve lunch, 4-5 on the line serving food on to the trays and 5-6 to help take trays out to the residents/guests.
-When not serving food, please help in cleaning up and getting ready for the next group.
+We have 6 positions for volunteers to help serve dinner, 3-4 on the line serving food on to the trays and 2-3 to assist in the dining hall area.
+When not serving food, please help with cleaning up as this is the final meal of the day.
+Please do not leave until all clean up duties have been completed.
+Ask the staff in charge if you are unsure of what needs to be done.